Service business ideas you can start with low costs

 Personal services

-Personal services help individuals improve their lives.
-These service business ideas include:
+Personal services help individuals improve their health, lifestyle, and daily routines.

 Personal trainer